RealWagmi/anon-integration-guide/projects/bybit/README.md

     - the LLM has to do some inference to determine the market type from the market symbol, see `MARKET_DESCRIPTION`
     - many tools require the `marketType` parameter to be explicitly provided, e.g. `getCurrencyMarketsOfGivenType`

-- The assistant will try to classify buy/sell orders as spot orders, and long/short orders as futures orders.
+- **Market type inference:** The assistant will try to classify buy/sell orders as spot orders, and long/short orders as futures orders.
 If it is not clear from the context, or the market symbol, it will ask the user for clarification.

-- In general, the LLM will suffer more cognitive load to distinguish between spot and futures orders.
+- **LLM cognitive load:** In general, the LLM will suffer more cognitive load to distinguish between spot and futures orders.
 To reduce the token cost and risk of hallucinations, with respect to the Binance integration, we have moved the margin calculation & take profit/stop loss inferences to the tools implementation level, relieving the LLM of this burden (see parameters `amountCurrency`, `takeProfitType`, `stopLossType`).

-- Bybit [no longer supports](https://bybit-exchange.github.io/docs/v5/position/cross-isolate) setting margin mode at the market level, but only at the account level, hence the tools `getUserMarginMode` and `setUserMarginMode` do not have a `market` parameter.
+- **Margin mode:** Bybit [no longer supports](https://bybit-exchange.github.io/docs/v5/position/cross-isolate) setting margin mode at the market level, but only at the account level, hence the tools `getUserMarginMode` and `setUserMarginMode` do not have a `market` parameter.
 The main effect is that if you change the margin mode (e.g. from cross to isolated), the new margin mode will be applied to all of your open positions regardless of the market.
 The leverage, instead, is still set at the market level, hence the tools `getUserLeverageOnMarket` and `setUserLeverageOnMarket` have a `market` parameter.

-- On the contrary, Bybit DOES allow you to change leverage at the market level, just like Binance and most exchanges.
+- **Leverage:** On the contrary, Bybit DOES allow you to change leverage at the market level, just like Binance and most exchanges.

-- Bybit supports OCO orders only for SPOT markets, and only at the UI level.
+- **OCO orders:** Bybit supports OCO orders only for SPOT markets, and only at the UI level.
 There's no explicit support for OCO orders at the API level ([link](https://www.bybit.com/en/help-center/article/One-Cancels-the-Other-OCO-Orders)).
 However, this is a semantic distinction, as Bybit's TP/SL orders which can be attached to a position or a spot entry order, can be thought as OCO orders.
 More precisely, when you create a spot limit order with TP/SL attached, or when you create a position with TP/SL attached, you are performing an OTOCO order (one-triggers-a-one-cancels-the-other-order).
 Instead, when you add a TP/SL order to an existing position, you are performing an OCO order (one-cancels-the-other-order).
 On the contrary, there currently does not seem to be a way to create a simple OCO order (that is, a simultaneousTP/SL order without an entry order) for spot markets at the API level.
 In this integration we implement all these different types of orders in the following way:

     - Futures OTOCO order: `createPositionWithTakeProfitAndOrStopLossOrderAttached`
     - Futures OCO order: `attachTakeProfitAndOrStopLossOrderToExistingPosition`
     - Spot OTOCO order: `createSpotEntryOrderWithTakeProfitAndOrStopLossAttached`.
 Can only be a limit order.
     - Spot OCO order: not implemented directy, as it is not supported by the API, but can be simulated as two separate TP and SL orders via repeated calls to the tool `createConditionalOrder` (which does not utilize your balance until triggered)

-- Bybit however supports creating a FUTURES position with a TP/SL order attached, via the TP/SL checkbox ([screenshot](https://d.pr/i/v4jUor)), and this is what we have implemented in the `createPositionWithTakeProfitAndOrStopLossOrderAttached` tool, using the CCXT feature described [here](https://docs.ccxt.com/#/README?id=stoploss-and-takeprofit-orders-attached-to-a-position).
+- **Futures TP/SL:** Bybit however supports creating a FUTURES position with a TP/SL order attached, via the TP/SL checkbox ([screenshot](https://d.pr/i/v4jUor)), and this is what we have implemented in the `createPositionWithTakeProfitAndOrStopLossOrderAttached` tool, using the CCXT feature described [here](https://docs.ccxt.com/#/README?id=stoploss-and-takeprofit-orders-attached-to-a-position).

-- Bybit allows switching margin mode (at the account level) as long as the trader has sufficient margin and the change itself doesn't trigger immediate liquidation.
+- **Margin mode:** Bybit allows switching margin mode (at the account level) as long as the trader has sufficient margin and the change itself doesn't trigger immediate liquidation.

-- The Bybit API upon order creation only returns the order ID, not the order object ([docs](https://bybit-exchange.github.io/docs/v5/order/create-order)).
+- **Order object:** The Bybit API upon order creation only returns the order ID, not the order object ([docs](https://bybit-exchange.github.io/docs/v5/order/create-order)).
 Hence, after creating an order, we always use the `getOrderById` tool to fetch the order object.

-- Trigger direction is needed when placing trigger orders (https://discord.com/channels/690203284119617602/690203284727660739/1367189081418633389)
+- **Trigger direction:** Trigger direction is needed when placing trigger orders (https://discord.com/channels/690203284119617602/690203284727660739/1367189081418633389)

-- Limit orders with TP/SL (regardless of spot or futures) appear as a single order both in the API and in the UI; for futures orders, the "Trade Type" is set to "Open long" or "Open short" ([spot screenshot](https://d.pr/i/n1b05r), [futures screenshot](https://d.pr/i/nWzWRG)).
+- **Limit orders with TP/SL:** Limit orders with TP/SL (regardless of spot or futures) appear as a single order both in the API and in the UI; for futures orders, the "Trade Type" is set to "Open long" or "Open short" ([spot screenshot](https://d.pr/i/n1b05r), [futures screenshot](https://d.pr/i/nWzWRG)).
 When the main order is filled, the TP/SL orders will still appear as a single separate TP/SL order ([spot screenshot](https://d.pr/i/yJtL3X)); for futures orders it will have the "Trade Type" set to "Close long" or "Close short".

-- When adding a TP/SL order to an existing position (or creating a new position with TP/SL attached) the TP/SL will appear in the UI as a single order (see [screenshot](https://d.pr/i/CgH0vF)).
+- **TP/SL order in UI:** When adding a TP/SL order to an existing position (or creating a new position with TP/SL attached) the TP/SL will appear in the UI as a single order (see [screenshot](https://d.pr/i/CgH0vF)).

-- When listing orders and positions, Bybit requires the `settleCoin` parameter, therefore it is needed to loop through settlement coins.
+- **Settlement coin:** When listing orders and positions, Bybit requires the `settleCoin` parameter, therefore it is needed to loop through settlement coins.
 This integration supports USDC and USDT as settlement coins, via the `SUPPORTED_SETTLE_CURRENCIES` constant.

+- **Trailing stop:** For futures, a trailing stop is treated as a position-level stop-loss rather than a standalone order, with the endpoint /v5/position/trading-stop.
+You cannot place a trailing stop as part of an initial order; instead, you set or update a trailing stop after a position is open (this mirrors the web UI, where trailing stop is a closing strategy on open positions).
+For spot markets, trailing stop orders are placed as standalone conditional orders, via the endpoint /v5/order/create.

+- **Trailing stop:** For both spot and futures, the trailing stop has to be indicated as an absolute distance from the current price.

-- Orders that are not in the last 500 orders (of any status) are not accessible via the API.
+- **Order visibility:** Orders that are not in the last 500 orders (of any status) are not accessible via the API.

-- To fetch information about a specific order, it is not sufficient to know the ID and the market symbol: we also need to specify whether the order is a trigger order or not.
+- **Order information:** To fetch information about a specific order, it is not sufficient to know the ID and the market symbol: we also need to specify whether the order is a trigger order or not.

-- The `fetchLeverageTiers` method is supported by CCXT, but it takes forever as it goes through 40 pages of markets, so we just infer the max leverage from the market object, without showing the actual tier for that leverage.
+- **Leverage tiers:** The `fetchLeverageTiers` method is supported by CCXT, but it takes forever as it goes through 40 pages of markets, so we just infer the max leverage from the market object, without showing the actual tier for that leverage.

-- Had to implement the following functions in [exchange.ts](./src/helpers/exchange.ts) to cover the gaps in CCXT:
+- **CCXT gaps:** Had to implement the following functions in [exchange.ts](./src/helpers/exchange.ts) to cover the gaps in CCXT:

     - `attachTakeProfitAndOrStopLossOrderToExistingPosition`
+    - `attachTrailingStopToExistingPosition`
     - `getAccountMarginMode`
     - `addOrReducePositionMargin`
     - `getUserOpenOrders`
     - `getOrderById`

-- Bybit API keys expire after 3 months unless one adds IP whitelisting
+- **API key expiration:** Bybit API keys expire after 3 months unless one adds IP whitelisting

 ## Reference